ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 There are four tables : stores, inventory, products and sales.

 # Step 2: Data cleaning and transformation

-1. Check if data type in tables are in appropriate format and update or modify them if necessary.
+1.Check if data type in tables are in appropriate format and update or modify them if necessary.
    a.
 Sales

 ```sql
    SHOW FIELDS FROM sales